ETC-A/etca-spec/base-isa.md

 # Base Instructions

-This is a group of 16bit fixed width instructions.
+This is a group of 16 bit fixed width instructions.
 The motivation for the chosen instructions is to be both complete and easy to build in game.

 The highest two bits of the first byte are a format marker: